 They are usually happy with their current role.
 More than half of the contractors are satisfied with their jobs.

 Contractors are usually motivated by compensations.
-43% of the contract workers would say they are looking for compensation and the company culture more than other things when accepting an offer.
+43% of the contract workers would say they are looking for compensation and the company culture more than other aspects when accepting an offer.
 Whereas benefits and career growth are less important to them.

 They will be less likely to leave their current role.
 Contractors are more loyal to their role than other workers.
 Due to the nature of their work, they must keep their reputation in the industry.
 So they will finish their current contract before moving on to the next.